gasserma/dwr/templates/basics.md

 No one does.
 Incidentally, there are currently very few known lucrative diseases.

-This site looks at what has happened.
+This site looks at what has happened using historical financial data [Note to Mike - I don't actually know where the data comes from?
+Like I guess it's from the stock market??].
 The past is often our best indication of what will happen.
 Specifically, this site will take every year from 1926 to the present, and show you what would have happened if you retired then.
 You can see how you would have fared during the Great Depression, WWII, and a lot of normal times, too.

 This site isn't claiming to know the future, just the past.
-But, so far things have been pretty predictable.
+But so far, things have been pretty predictable.

 ### What's the accepted answer?